jhajek/Linux-text-book-part-1/README.md

 * [Inconsolata Font](https://fonts.google.com/specimen/Inconsolata?selection.family=Inconsolata "Inconsolata")
 * [Charis Sil Font](https://software.sil.org/charis/download/ "Charis Sil")

-In order to enable script execution for Powershell - run this command from an Administrator enabled Powershell console:
+In order to enable script execution for PowerShell - run this command from an Administrator enabled PowerShell console:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```

-You can then run the build script ./build-windows.ps1 from the powershell window and this will generate the digital output
+You can then run the build script ./build-windows.ps1 from the PowerShell window and this will generate the digital output

 On your first build you will receive a Package Installation dialogue from MikTex asking you to install additional packages so as to be able to generate PDFs.